pharmaverse/admiral/README.md

 the provided programming strategy and modular approach
 * Functions that are comprehensively documented and tested, including example calls---these are all listed in the [Reference section](https://pharmaverse.github.io/admiral/reference/index.html)
-* Vignettes on how to create ADSL, BDS and OCCUR datasets, including example scripts
+* Vignettes on how to create ADSL, BDS and OCCDS datasets, including example scripts
 * Vignettes for ADaM dataset specific functionality (i.e. dictionary coding, date imputation, SMQs ...)